hgryoo/cubrid-manual/en/install.rst

 You should check the below before installing CUBRID for Windows.

-*   64-bit or 32-bit
+*   64-bit or not

     CUBRID supports both 32-bit and 64-bit Windows.
 You can check the version by selecting [My Computer] > [System Properties].
 Make sure to install the CUBRID 32-bit version on 32-bit Windows and the CUBRID 64-bit version on 64-bit Windows.

-    .. warning:: 10.1 would be the last release of 32-bit Windows.
-Later releases will only provide 64-bit version.
+*   Run with administrative privilege

+    If you want to install CUBRID on Windows Vista or higher, execute the installation file with administrative privileges.
+On the popup menu after clicking right mouse button on the CUBRID installation file, choose [Execute as an administrator (A)].

 **Installation Process**

 **Step 1: Specifying the directory to install**

+**Step 2: Selecting Setup Type**

+*   **Server and Driver Installation** : All of CUBRID Server, CSQL (a command line tool) and interface drivers (JDBC, C API) are installed.

-**Step 2: Creating a sample database**
+**Step 3: Creating a sample database**

-    To create a sample database, it requires about 1.5GB disk space.
+    To create a sample database, it requires 300MB disk space.

-**Step 3: Completing the installation**
+**Step 4: Completing the installation**

     CUBRID Service Tray appears on the right bottom.